Student Spotlight: Olga Polyakova

 Are you able to apply what you learn in the classroom to your current professions?
 If so, are there any specifics you would like to share?

-It’s my fourth semester and I am constantly surprised by the fact how applicable I find what I learn in the classroom to my “day job”.
+It’s my fourth semester, and I am constantly surprised by the fact how applicable I find what I learn in the classroom to my “day job.”
 There is almost some serendipity in it.
 For example, I was taking Instructional Methods and Delivery last spring right when I had to complete a major redesign effort for our largest regional training.
 I was able to apply a lot of what I learned in pretty much real-time.
-Then Managing Organizational Change came right at the perfect time during restructuring of our function across the region, as a result of which I landed in my current role with a responsibility for building many aspects of our new organization with a very different operating model.
+Then Managing Organizational Change came right at the perfect time during the restructuring of our function across the region, as a result of which I landed in my current role with responsibility for building many aspects of our new organization with a very different operating model.
 It was change management both in school and at work 24/7!
 Evaluation Research course pretty much inspired me to create a new function within our team, and as a result, I have a new team member – L&D Analyst.
 Little does he know that Professor Iverson is somewhat responsible for the fact that his position was created in the first place!
-And lastly, I am currently developing a training on a both complex and complicated subject, acting as an expert Instructional Designer on a cross-functional team.
+And lastly, I am currently developing training on both complex and complicated subject, acting as an expert Instructional Designer on a cross-functional team.
 I use this project in Instructional Systems Design 1 and 2 this spring as the timing works out perfectly.
 I cannot imagine having so much credibility on such a high-profile project before.
 The program gave me both knowledge and confidence to use it.

 Can you identify a favorite project, class, or teacher?